raaayden/Test-Laravel-Project/README.md

 # Test-Laravel-Project
-this is where i dump my laravel projects
+this is where i place my laravel projects

 ## Shop Page